 Along with the reassurance of regular calls and emails, you should be offered a range of insights in a variety of forms.
 Online access to your portfolio, and customisable views, are now very much to be expected.
 You should have a very strong sense that your wealth manager and the institution behind them are doing everything they can to justify their fees.
 If you don’t feel you are getting good value, it only takes a few minutes to discover alternatives that may suit you better.

 Everyone should review their investments and broader financial plan on a regular basis.
 You need to be getting the best possible returns for reasonable fees, and aligning your tax planning and other financial priorities optimally too.

-By following this framework, you will have made a very good start on getting the firm handle on your finances many of us promised ourselves as lockdown began.
+By following this framework, you will have made a very good start on getting the firm handle on your finances many of so badly need.
 But knowledge means little without action, so be sure to follow up with any red flags that emerged from your review.
 Our expert team is standing by to help you with any concerns, so please do get in touch.